Ii Naomasa: Biography

 Ii Naomasa was born in Hōda Village of Tōtōmi Province.
 His childhood name was Toramatsu (虎松), later Manchiyo (万千代).
 His family, like the Tokugawa, had originally been retainers of the Imagawa clan, but following the death of the clan's leader, Imagawa Yoshimoto, in the Battle of Okehazama (1560), confusion and general chaos ensued.
-Naomasa's father, Ii Naochika, was falsely convicted of treason by Yoshimoto's paranoid successor, Imagawa Ujizane, and was subsequently killed.treason.
+Naomasa's father, Ii Naochika, was falsely convicted of treason by Yoshimoto's paranoid successor, Imagawa Ujizane, and was subsequently killed.
 (Note: In recent years, there has been a theory that after Ii Naomori's death in battle, the Ii domain came under the direct control of the Imagawa clan because Naomori only had a daughter (Naotora).
 According to this theory, Naochika was a member of the Ii clan but not the head of the family, and it is possible that his assassination by Imagawa Ujizane was not a fact..)

 Naomasa, then a very small child, escaped his danger.
 After many difficulties, Ii Naotora succeeded the Ii clan and become the guardian of Naomasa.
 According to "Ii family biography, In 1574 Naomasa came to Ryutanji Temple for the 13th anniversary of Naochika's death.
 Then Naotora and Ryutanji Temple Chief Priest Nankei Zuimon, who also happen to be Naomasa's great uncle, consulted and tried to make Naomasa serve Tokugawa Ieyasu.
 First, in order to prevent Toramatsu from returning to Horai-ji Temple, Hiyo married Kiyokage Matsushita, a vassal of the Tokugawa clan, and adopted Toramatsu into the Matsushita clan.
 It was said the house of Ii clan invested greatly in Naomasa's education in preparation to entrust him to Ieyasu as a bid to save the Ii clan from crisis.

 In 1575, Toramatsu was discovered by Ieyasu and allowed to return to the Ii clan, and changed his name to Manchiyo.
 Furthermore, he was granted possession of Iinoya in Shizuoka, former territory of Ii clan, and was appointed as a page of Tokugawa Ieyasu after visiting him in Hamamatsu Castle.
 At that time, there are three influential clans in Iinoya which led by the so-called "Iinoya trio", consisted of Suzuki Shigetoki, Kondō Yasumochi, and Suganuma Tadahisa. which joined the Tokugawa clan's rank after Ieyasu's invasion of Totomi in 1568.
 As they entered service under Ieyasu, they were placed by Ieyasu under The command of Naomasa.
 (Note: According to Kan'ei family genealogy, and Samurai history book record compiled by the Ii clan, the governance of the whole Iinoya domain were placed under Naomasa.
 However, historical materials regarding the territory of Iinoya suggest that the Iinoya trio held Chigyochi as before, while Naomasa's territory was established in a way that was separate from them.)